 Alternatively, some families of empty nesters have rooms that are rarely occupied.
 Finished basements and attics may only need conditioned air for parties or houseguests.

-Mini splits allow you to control heating and cooling to specific settings in specific zones, creating customized temperature and humidity zones.
+Wall mounted heating and AC units allow you to control heating and cooling to specific settings in specific zones, creating customized temperature and humidity zones.
 It also allows you to reduce your energy costs by reducing heat and cooling to unoccupied areas of your home.

 You’ll need to determine whether or not the cost of installation will provide a return on investment with savings on energy and increased comfort.